 - How to avoid the risks from asbestos, for example for building work, no employee should carry out work which disturbs the fabric of a building unless the employer has confirmed that ACMs are not present.

-Eurosafe (CDM Services) have many years experience of presenting training for all construction health and safety topics.
+Eurosafe UK have many years experience of presenting training for all construction health and safety topics.
 As we undertake asbestos surveying, asbestos procurement and consultancy we can use our many years of experience to give attendees anecdotal, interesting presentations with photographs and other supporting information.
 Our training is also targeted for the specific trade that a client organisation operates in.
 This means that your operatives don’t sit through presentations that are not relevant to their profession.

 The duration of this course is approximately 4 hours and at the end of the course the attendee is required to undertake a simple test to ensure they have understood the salient points of this important subject matter.
-A certificate of completion is given to each attendee upon succesfully passing the course.
+A certificate of completion is given to each attendee upon successfully passing the course.
 UKATA courses are also available if required.